by Samuel K. Darling, divorce attorney in Washington State

 4) Be Reasonable.
 Bad news: the harder your attorney fights for you, the more expensive it gets.
 Chances are your attorney will be more than happy to zealously litigate on your behalf—it’s how attorneys get paid.
 But it’s also how money leaves your wallet.
 Pick your battles carefully if you want to save on attorney fees.

 5) Unbundled Representation.
 It’s possible for your attorney to represent you on parts of your divorce case but not all of it.
 This is called unbundled representation.
 Before using unbundled legal services, you should talk with your attorney about whether this option is advisable for you.
 It isn’t suitable for some, such as those with a lot to risk or those who have difficulty communicating.

-For more tips on divorce and other legal topics, feel free to explore the resources section of our firm’s website by clicking here.
+That’s it!
+We hope you found this helpful.
+Our firm believes in making quality legal information available for free on the internet.
+For more articles, guides, and videos, explore the resources section of our firm’s website by clicking here.
 Or contact us toll free at 866-631-0028 to speak with one of our attorneys.

 Recommended Articles & Videos: